PeridexisErrant/DF-Walkthrough/tutorials/magma-tutorial.rst

   output tile for maintenance and installation.

 It helps to visualize what we need to do.
-The animation below outlines the process of digging the pump stack casing.
+The animation below outlines the pump stack construction process.

 .. image:: images/Magma-Tut-5_4-Stacks.gif
    :align: center